wmde/WikibaseReconcileEdit/README.md

-# OnOrProt
+# WikibaseReconcileEdit

-OnOrProt contains Open!Next prototype APIs.
+WikibaseReconcileEdit was created as a prototype API for the Open!Next project.

-These could also be relevant to OpenRefine and other project in the future.
+Such an API could also be relevant to OpenRefine and other projects in the future.

-## /onorprot/v0/edit (Editing API)
+## /wikibase-reconcile-edit/v0/edit (Editing API)

 Provides simple reconciliation of Item edits.